 Thoughts come and go from the mind with a life of their own.
 One minute everything is fine, the next we’re trapped in a web of destruction.
 Thoughts can lead us down a trail of nothingness, sometimes overwhelming us.
 How does this happen and why do we allow ourselves to get caught up in the anxiety?
 It’s easy to become entangled in our thoughts because we experience them thousands of times a day.
 They pass through our mind for no reason, and if we cling to them, they cause emotional upheaval.
 We give the most attention to thoughts related to our happiness and survival.
 Therefore, situations that disrupt our homeostasis are likely to result in overthinking.
 Can you identify with this overthinking and overanalyses?

-However, overanalysing is a vicious cycle that causes us stress.
+However, over-analysing is a vicious cycle that causes us stress.
 Contemplate this: when was the last time you had an original thought?
 You may find it was weeks or months when you last encountered one.
 This is because we’re accustomed to reacting to outside events and our thoughts reflect what’s taking place out there.
-Overthinking can lead to stress because our thoughts lead to destructive emotions, which affect our long-term health.
-Thoughts can become disruptive if we overanalyse them, instead of allowing them to pass through the mind unattached.
+Overthinking can lead to stress because our thoughts can lead to disempowering emotions, which may affect our long-term health.
+Thoughts can become disruptive if we over-analyse them, instead of allowing them to pass through the mind unattached.

-We tend to recycle our thoughts, to the degree it blemishes the present moment.
-We’re not really present but caught up in our minds.
-Recall a time when you were engaged in a leisure activity such as: a sport, a hobby or spending time with friends.
-You may have noticed time passed by and you were absorbed in the present moment, not contemplating the future.
-It’s possible to experience more of these ‘flow moments’ according to Hungarian psychology professor, Mihaly Csikszentmihalyi.
+Here’s the thing: we tend to recycle our thoughts, to the degree it blemishes the present moment.
+We’re not really present, but caught up in our minds.
+For instance, recall a time when you were engaged in a leisure activity, such as a sport, a hobby, or spending time with friends.
+You may have noticed time passed by and you were absorbed in the present moment; not contemplating the future.
+It’s possible to experience more of these ‘flow moments’ according to Hungarian psychology professor Mihaly Csikszentmihalyi.

 Being in the flow means to be in the zone.
-It involves being immersed in your activity, so your thoughts are tied to the present moment, instead of stuck in the past or future.
-To avoid overanalysing thoughts, we must first recognise we are doing it and detach from being invested in them.
+It involves being immersed in your activity, so your thoughts are tied to the present moment instead of being stuck in the past or future.
+To avoid over-analysing thoughts, we must first recognise we are doing so and detach from being invested in them.
 We don’t get involved in the mental drama and allow the thoughts to flow through the mind, unopposed.
 This is why, I appreciate the meditation master Orgyen Chowang’s advice to practice meditation with our eyes open.
 He outlines three effective ways to bring our thoughts back to the present moment, using the Pristine Mind meditation:

 - Don’t follow the past.